IIT Kharagpur to set up institute in Malaysia | Education

 - India

-IIT Kharagpur wants to set up an engineering institute in Malaysia as part of a plan to go global, said the premier engineering college's Director V K Tewary on Saturday.
+IIT Kharagpur wants to set up an engineering institute in Malaysia as part of a plan to go global, its director V K Tewary said.

-While speaking at the 68th Convocation of IIT Kharagpur, Tewary said the institute is aiming to be among the top 10 institutes in the world.
+Tewary said the institute is aiming to be among the top 10 in the world.

-Listing the project innovation success stories of IIT Kharagpur in the past two years, he said while the Covirap diagnostic kit for coronavirus was sold at Rs 6.7 crore, many other successful new devices were sold at prices of more than Rs one crore.
+Listing the project innovation success stories of IIT Kharagpur in the past two years, he said while the ‘Covirap’ diagnostic kit for coronavirus was sold at Rs 6.7 crore, many other successful new devices fetched more than Rs 1 crore.

-Nine students were handed over gold medals in their respective fields of study while 26 silver medals were also given on the occasion.
+Nine students were also handed over gold medals in their respective fields of study.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)